Academic Policies and Petitions

 Please make sure to include all relevant course information (Including section number and five-digit course code, credits, grade basis), and sign your petition.
 Note that an advisor does not need to sign the petition, but we do encourage you to discuss the petition with your advisor prior to submission to ensure it is complete.
 A member of SSSC will contact you if additional information is required.
 Submission of an incomplete petition may delay its review.

-Original petition documents are returned to you.
-Copies become part of your educational record, but are protected in the same manner as other student data and accessed only on a need-to-know basis by staff for the purpose of assisting you in your educational journey.
+Copies of your petition materials become part of your educational record, but are protected in the same manner as other student data and accessed only on a need-to-know basis by staff for the purpose of assisting you in your educational journey.

 Listed below are the most common types of requests considered by or on behalf of SSSC.